 “Why do you think you’ve been unsuccessful?”

-Beats me.
+I played along.
 “I guess it’s just luck.
 I follow up my applications with phone calls.
 Or maybe I lack experience.
 That’s the feedback I always get.
 But then again, employers logically say that to soothe over job seekers they disappointment.”